tox-rs/tox-human/src/groupchat_packets.md

 - get target peer number using PK of target PK.
 - if target peer number is 0 then
     - call callback of client which update UI.
-    - delete all group member except founder.
+    - delete all conference member except founder.
 - if `event` is MV_BAN then
     - parse `sanction list`.
     - add sanction list.
 - call callback of client to update UI.
-- delete peer from group.
+- delete peer from conference.

 ##### Remove ban